Historic Preservation Demonstration Project Program

-- The applicant must agree to execute required legal agreements, including a program agreement and conservation easement, with the city as a condition of funding.
+- Applicants must agree to execute required legal agreements.
+This includes a program agreement and conservation easement, with the city as a condition of funding.
 Also, prior to entering into a program agreement, the city requires all lien holders on the property to sign consent agreements.

 - The city will only accept applications which propose funding for future work items.
 No retroactive funding will be considered for work commenced prior to making application with the city.